 Student Access Program FAQs

-Funds are available to Title 1 elementary schools located in Hampton Roads, VA.
+Funds are available to Title 1 schools located in Hampton Roads, VA.
 Nauticus Student Access funds are NOT for siblings, family member or friends of approved students or chaperones.
 Funds cannot be used to cover transportation.

-Funds can be used to cover the cost of:
+Per application, funds can be used to cover the cost of:

-- Onsite – Admission and a classroom program at Nauticus for up to 50 students and 10 Free teachers/chaperones. (group may need to split up to meet COVID guidelines)
+- Onsite – Admission and a classroom program at Nauticus for up to 50 students and 10 Free teachers/chaperones.

 - Outreach – 1 classroom program at your school for up to 30 students

 - Virtual – 1 classroom program for your school for up to 50 students

 Chaperone Ratio: PreK -12th (1:5); Special Needs (1:1).
 The financial assistance will be provided for an exact number of students and teacher/chaperones, for the funding request above.
 Funding does not include family or friends.
 Any additional attendees will be required to pay full group rate price.
 Funding may not be used for transportation.

 Applicants can apply for up to 50 students with 10 chaperones for a field trip (maximum two applications per school if different grades).
 Funding covers the cost of self-guided general admission tickets for students/chaperones in addition to one education program of the applicant’s choice.
 Funding does not provide funding for transportation or lunch.